Industry-leading firmware products born from AMI technology and innovation

 September 23, 2020:

-NORCROSS, GEORGIA - AMI®, a global leader in powering, managing and securing the world’s connected digital infrastructure through its BIOS, BMC and security solutions, is pleased to announce its participation in the Open Distributed Infrastructure Management (ODIM) initiative, alongside with Hewlett Packard Enterprise (HPE), Intel and other industry leading companies.
+NORCROSS, GEORGIA - AMI®, a global leader in powering, managing and securing the world’s connected digital infrastructure through its BIOS, BMC and security solutions, is pleased to announce its participation in facilitating the acceptance of TianoCore as a CVE Numbering Authority (CNA) by the Common Vulnerabilities and Exposures (CVE®) Program.

 All trademarks and registered trademarks are the property of their respective owners in the US and other countries.